BRIQ-Consultancy/ExeQ-Thinker/README.md

 ---

 # 🧩 Closing
 ExeQ Thinker combines local-first, GPU-accelerated, and auditable reasoning, providing a reliable framework for the entire journey from research to production.
-Ollama reduces first-piece latency with gpt-oss-20b-exeq:latest custom model, FlashAttention/SDPA, and strict token budgets, maintains long-context consistency, and disciplines tooling (RAG/SQL/API).
+Ollama reduces first-piece latency with "exeq-thinker:latest" custom model, FlashAttention/SDPA, and strict token budgets, maintains long-context consistency, and disciplines tooling (RAG/SQL/API).
 The ~1.8M raw samples and ~400B token tweaks significantly improve the accuracy of planner/critic loops, the stability of memory windows, and the readability of production metrics.

 Next steps:
-- Clone the project, set up the environment, pull gpt-oss-20b-exeq:latest, and run local testing with /chat.
+- Clone the project, set up the environment, pull exeq-thinker:latest, and run local testing with /chat.
 - Prepare the context store with /rag/reindex; experiment with summarization/"pin" logic in long chats.
 - Collect TTFT, tok/s, VRAM, and cache hit metrics on your own workload; Add the results to the Comparative Chart section.
 - Standardize security and traceability by enabling guardrails, rate-limits, and audit logs in production.